Pediatric Abusive Head Trauma

 Explanations that are of concern for AHT include:

-- Any infant or young child whose history is not plausible or consistent with the presenting signs and symptoms (i.e., explanation that is inconsistent with the pattern, age, or severity of the injury or injuries or is inconsistent with the child’s physical and/or developmental capabilities)
+- Any infant or young child whose history is not plausible or consistent with the presenting signs and symptoms (i.e., explanation that is inconsistent with the pattern, age, or severity of the injury or injuries)

-- The presence of a new adult partner in the home
+- Presence of a new adult partner in the home

-- A history of delay in seeking medical attention
+- History of delay in seeking medical attention

-- The absence of a primary caregiver at the onset of injury or illness
+- Absence of a primary caregiver at the onset of injury or illness

 - Physical evidence of multiple injuries at varying stages of healing